DMsShadow/shadow_catcher/Chapter_3_Character_Creation.md

 The GM is the final arbiter on which relationships are appropriate to take during the game.
 ### Step 5: Create a special Possession
-Gear and equipment is handled very abstractly in Dreamcatcher.
+Gear and equipment is handled very abstractly in ShadowCatcher.
 You are assumed to have access to any equipment that fits with your character premise, at the GMs discretion, but these items will not provide you with any mechanical bonus, they are simply aids to roleplaying.

 Exceptions to this are special possessions that are named on your character sheet.
 These are items with which have a powerful impact, reputation, you have extra special affinity with, or anything else that makes them stand out from the norm.